Contents On This Page

 They are so handy.
 But then, let’s imagine we didn’t have nails to do all these.
 Terrible right?
 So some times, let’s learn to appreciate our nails.

 Lastly, our nails say a lot about the state of our health.
-Each time we start having abnormalities and discoloration in our finger and toenails and not the normal nail color, then there is a cause for alarm.
+Each time we start having abnormalities and discolouration in our finger and toenails and not the normal nail colour, then there is a cause for alarm.

 This is where doctors come in.
 The nails are being checked for proper examination in order to ascertain the cause and administer medications if need be.

-These abnormalities may include thinning or thickening of nails, color changes, fragility, inflexible nails, pitted nails, curbing, breaking nails, red discoloration around nails, distention or swelling around nails, extreme pain around nails, excessive or minor bleeding around nails, and so on.
+These abnormalities may include thinning or thickening of nails, colour changes, fragility, inflexible nails, pitted nails, curbing, breaking nails, red discolouration around nails, distention or swelling around nails, extreme pain around nails, excessive or minor bleeding around nails, and so on.
 For this reason, we should be grateful for our nails.

 Conclusion On Why Do We Have Toenails Or Fingernails

 As you may already know, one of the obvious reason why we have nails as humans is for protection.

 Nails helps to protect the delicate parts of our fingertip.
 Also, they help us to feel things around us and make us aware of what’s going on in our environment.